drbean/curriculum/pages/homepage/markdown/PublishedList.md

 * [What do nurses say about their English language needs for patient care and their ESP coursework: The case of Taiwanese nurses](https://www.sciencedirect.com/science/article/pii/S0889490617303654)

 This is not all the papers I have edited, of course.
-Others have been accepted, but have not appeared, or have appeared in relatively obscure places, or have not been published.
+Some have been accepted, but have not appeared, or have appeared in relatively obscure places.
+Others have not been published.